godaddy/asherah/server/go/README.md

 # Asherah Server - Go

 ## Running the server
-This assumes mysql is running on localhost and a preexisting asherah database
+The following makes use of the `rdbms` metastore implementation and assumes mysql is running on localhost and a preexisting asherah database.
+See [metastore documentation](/docs/Metastore.md) for more.

 ```console
 [user@machine go]$ go build -o server main.go